ontio/ontology/README.md

 English | [中文](README_CN.md)

-Welcome to the official source code repository for Ontology!
+Welcome to the official Go implementation of the [Ontology](https://ont.io) blockchain!

 Ontology is a high-performance public blockchain project and distributed trust collaboration platform.
 It is highly customizable and suitable for all kinds of business requirements.
 The Ontology MainNet was launched on June 30th, 2018.